Pallavi1009/Superstore_sales/README.md

 # Superstore_sales

-Retail dataset of a global superstore for 4 years.
-Perform Exploratory Data Analysis.
-Here are the steps that you can follow for univariate and bivariate data analysis on the SuperStore sales dataset.
+Overview:
+This repository contains exploratory data analysis (EDA) of a retail dataset from a global superstore spanning four years.
+The dataset comprises detailed information about sales transactions, including product categories, customer segments, geographic regions, and order details.

+Analysis Approach:
+The EDA involves both univariate and bivariate analyses to gain insights into the dataset's characteristics and relationships among variables.

+Findings:
+The analysis aims to uncover trends, patterns, and insights related to sales performance, customer behavior, and product categories within the superstore dataset.